-Jiang and Islam (2003) modified the Jiang and Islam (1999) method, using TR- T2, also known as dT, in place of TR and also by using the fractional vegetation cover (Fr) parameter, as a proxy for vegetation amount in place of the NDVI.
+Jiang and Islam (2003) modified the Jiang and Islam (1999) method, using TR- T2, also known as dT, in place of TR and also by using the fractional vegetation cover (Fr) parameter, as a proxy for vegetation amount in place of NDVI.
 This method was validated in various sites across the USA.
 In some of those validation studies, λET flux estimates were predicted with a RMSD and bias of 58.6 (2.2 mm/d) and -42.4 Wm-2 (1.6 mm/d) respectively.
 Venturini et al. (2004) validated the method utilizing the same sensors for a region over South Florida, with RMSD in Λ prediction varying from 0.08 to 0.19, and a R2 ranging from 0.4 to 0.7.
 Stisen et al. (2008) modified the method proposed by Jiang and Islam (2003) by combining it with thermal inertia information obtained from the geostationary MSG-SEVIRI sensor to estimate regional evaporative fraction (Λ) for a semi-arid region in South Senegal in Africa.
 Comparisons performed by the authors showed a close agreement for both EF (RMSD of 0.13 and R2 of 0.63) and the instantaneous λET (RMSD of 41.45 Wm-2 and R2 of 0.66).
 Shu et al. (2011) performed further validation of the Stisen et al. (2008) method using observations from the Fengyun-2C (FY-2C) satellite in combination with the MODIS satellite products over a subtropical region in the North China Plain.
 Authors reported an R2 equal to 0.73 and a RMSD of 0.92 mm d-1 for daily ET and R2= 0.55 and RMSE= 0.14 for Λ. A very important advantage of the Jiang and Islam (2003) method included its independence from absolute accuracy of the TR measures, since DT equal to zero in their technique always represented the true cold edge of the triangle space where Λ equals zero.
 Nonetheless, this method also assumed a linear variation in Λ across the triangular/trapezoid domain of (Fr, DT) feature space for each class of Fr, which might not be so realistic approximation, an issue which in part tried Stisen et al. (2008) tried to address by assuming non-linear relationships between the biophysical properties encapsulated in the TR/VI scatterplot.

 3.2.4.3 TR-albedo scatterplot methods